nelgucci/bootstrap-project/README.md

-# Bootstrap Template
+# Bootstrap Project #1

-this is a template using bootstrap 3.
-Remember to change github repo with $git remote set-url origin ...
+Uses Bootstrap and jQuery to create a jumbotron and show gif